Skip to Content

 Current Market Status

-World's largest crypto exchange — officially received a PVARA No Objection Certificate.
+World's largest crypto exchange — reported in media to have received a PVARA No Objection Certificate.

 0